Academic Board 18 May 2016

 The Academic Board received a proposal from the Faculty of Pharmacy to amend the Master of Pharmacy following a review of the degree.

 The Academic Board approved the following proposals:

-- Faculty of Veterinary Science: the amendment of the Faculty Resolutions of the Faculty of Veterinary Science.
+- Faculty of Dentistry: the amendment of the Doctor of Dental Medicine;

 The Academic Board also:

 - noted a presentation by the Director, Educational Innovation and the Director, Graduate Research;